SunsetTechuila/Cursor-Colors-Synchronizer/README.md

 ## Description

-A PowerShell tool which will synchronize your cursor accent color and theme with the Windows ones.
+A PowerShell tool which will synchronize your cursor accent color and theme with Windows.
 Uses paid version of [Windows 11 Cursors Concept v2 pack](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-v2-886489356).

 #### Best match with